-Vontobel Fund - Green Bond (the Sub-Fund) has a sustainable investment objective which consists of investing in Green Bonds and aims to achieve attractive investment returns.
-The Sub-Fund is categorized under Article 9 SFDR.
+Starting from 9 March 2021: Vontobel Fund - Green Bond (the Sub-Fund) aims to achieve investment returns.

-While respecting the principle of risk diversification, the Sub-Fund invests at least 75% of its net assets in various bonds and similar fixed and variable interest rate debt instruments classified as "Green Bonds" according to international standards such as the Green Bond Principles of the International Capital Market Association (ICMA), including asset-backed and mortgage-backed securities ("ABS/MBS"), convertibles and warrant bonds issued by public and/or private borrowers.
+While respecting the principle of risk diversification, the Sub-Fund's net assets are primarily invested in various bonds and similar fixed and variable interest rate debt instruments classified as "Green Bonds", including asset-backed and mortgage-backed securities ("ABS/MBS"), convertibles and warrant bonds issued by public and/or private borrowers, whereby a maximum of 25% of the Sub-Fund's net assets may be invested in convertibles and warrant bonds.